 Junk Boat Halong Bay: A-Class Opera

-When we arrived to the Tuan Chau Marina, we could see hundreds of karsts dotting the water and the sight was astounding.
-We were tendered to our junk boat, AClass Opera, and were greeted with the smiling faces of the crew.
-After a brief review of the itinerary of our Halong Bay excursion, we were shown to our room.
+When we arrived to the Tuan Chau Marina, we could see hundreds of karsts dotting the horizon and the sight was astounding.
+We were tendered to our A Class Opera, and were greeted with the smiling faces of the crew.
+After a brief review of the itinerary for our Halong Bay excursion, we were shown to our room.

-The room itself was compact and not as glossy as the photos, but we weren’t on a Halong Bay overnight cruise to stay inside.
-The walls and ceiling were dark wood, there was a rainfall shower in the private bathroom and a small window so we wouldn’t miss a single sight.
+The room itself was compact and not as glossy as the photos, but we weren’t on a Halong Bay overnight cruise to stay indoors!
+The walls and ceiling were dark wood, there was a rainfall shower in the private bathroom and a small window.
 Best of all, our room had an ice-cold air conditioner.

-Once everyone had boarded and the captain’s course was approved, we set off on our Vietnam Halong Bay Tour into the aqueous terrain of thousands of karsts.
+Once everyone had boarded and the captain’s course was approved, we set off on our Vietnam Halong Bay Tour into the aqueous terrain surrounded by thousands of karsts.

 Our First On-Board Meal